Joseph Grimaldi: Family background and early years

 Grimaldi's father was a serial philanderer who had at least ten children with three different women.
 In 1778, he divided his time between two London addresses occupied by his mistresses, Brooker and Anne Perry.
 Both women gave birth that year, Perry to a daughter named Henrietta and Brooker to Joseph.
 Although jubilant at the birth of his first son, Giuseppe Grimaldi spent little time with Brooker, living mostly with Perry, and probably maintaining other mistresses as well.
 Brooker raised her son alone for the first few years in Clare Market, a slum area of west London.
 In about 1780, Brooker gave birth to a second son, John Baptiste.
 Keen to set up an acting dynasty, Giuseppe left Perry and his daughter and moved with Brooker and his two sons to Little Russell Street, High Holborn.
-(Note: McConnell Stott believes that Giuseppe fathered a third son with Brooker, named William, in about 1786.
+(Note: Stott believes that Giuseppe fathered a third son with Brooker, named William, in about 1786.
 William Grimaldi, Joseph Grimaldi and a daughter from another relationship, Catherine, all performed together in a Christmas pantomime in 1789, appearing as "the three young Grimaldis".)
 Giuseppe, who often displayed eccentric and obsessive behaviour, was a strict disciplinarian and often beat his children for disobeying his orders.
 A fascination with death consumed his later life; he would feign death in front of his children, so as to gauge their reactions, and he insisted on his eldest daughter, Mary, decapitating him after his death because of his fear of being buried alive, a task which earned her £5 extra in her inheritance.